 2.2.1 Turn on the environmental controller to maintain sample viability.
 The chamber controller unit automatically adjusts the temperature to 37 °C and the CO₂ concentration to 5%.

-2.2.2 Press the door button on the front of the instrument to open the imaging chamber.
+2.2.2 Press the door button on the front of the instrument to open the door.
 Add water to form a thin layer inside the chamber well to prevent the culture media from drying out.

 2.2.3 Place the imaging dish in a proper vessel holder, insert it into the imaging chamber, and secure it using a pin to prevent movement.
 Make sure that the dish is firmly attached to the vessel holder without tilting.

-2.2.4 Close the door lid to block external light interference.
+2.2.4 Close the door of the instrument using door button to block external light interference.

 2.2.5 Launch TomoStudio X software and log in.
 Click Start to open the main window.